 Obtaining HVAC certifications is crucial for technicians to demonstrate their skills, meet industry standards and enhance their career prospects.
 These certifications validate a technician’s knowledge and ability to handle specific tasks, making them more attractive to employers.
 Some of them include:

 There are different potential HVACR career paths available, depending on your interests, expertise, education and work skills.
-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, they may be able to advance in their career with experience and hard work.77
+Our grads start out prepared to work as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their careers with experience and hard work.
+Here are some common roles in the HVACR industry:77

 Entry-level